Turin: Vanchiglia

 Other notable buildings are the town public baths, eclectic building built in 1905 (Corso Regina Margherita crossing Via Vanchiglia), and theTeatro della Caduta theatre, opened in 2003 in Via Michele Buniva 23, which with its 45 seats is the smallest theatre in Turin and among the smallest theatres in Europe.

-In Corso Regina Margherita, another notable building is the former Opera pia Reynero, a charitable organization.
+In Corso Regina Margherita, another notable building is the former Opera pia Reynero, a charitable organisation.
 The building was built in 1892.
-Being abandoned for a long time after it closed in 1996, it was then occupied by the Askatasuna Social Center, a non-profit anarchic organization, hosting since then various activities such as concerts, dinners, seminars and homeless solidarity initiatives.
+Being abandoned for a long time after it closed in 1996, it was then occupied by the Askatasuna Social Center, a non-profit anarchic organisation, hosting since then various activities such as concerts, dinners, seminars and homeless solidarity initiatives.

 North of Corso Regina Margherita, district is losing the flavour and architecture typical of Turin downtown, cause a significant portion of the district was formerly occupied by factories, nowadays partially abandoned or replaced by modern buildings.
-A significant example was the area occupied by gas companies between Corso Regina Margherita and the Dora river, which were partially demolished to make place to the new modern Faculty of Law building (Campus "Luigi Einaudi"), designed by the architect Norman Foster.
+A significant example was the area occupied by gas companies between Corso Regina Margherita and the River Dora, which were partially demolished to make place to the new modern Faculty of Law building (Campus "Luigi Einaudi"), designed by the architect Norman Foster.
 This building was classified by the American television company CNN among the 10 most spectacular university buildings in the world.
 In the campus courtyard, a large wood statue representing a bull (symbol of Turin) has been erected by Mario Ceroli.
 The area hosts also a student campus.

-Next to the campus, a new cycling and pedestrian bridge on the Dora river was opened on 16 April 2010, linking the campus area to Corso Verona.
-Parco Colletta is a big park area touched by the two rivers of the district, which also hosts some sport facilities, mainly football fields and a swimming pool.
+Next to the campus, a new cycling and pedestrian bridge on the River Dora was opened on 16 April 2010, linking the campus area to Corso Verona.
+Parco Colletta is a big park area touched by the two rivers of the district, which also hosts some sport facilities, mainly association football fields and a swimming pool.